singhalram/textutils.react/README.md

 # textutils.react
-this is a persoal repo
+this is a personal repo